Equity Workforce Training Implementation Grants

 Funding Schedule

-Equity Workforce Training, Equipment and Infrastructure Grants are awarded on an annual basis.
-Applicants not currently ready for program implementation should consider the Equity Workforce Planning and Capacity Grants to prepare for the next round of implementation funding.
+Equity Workforce Training Implementation Grants are awarded on an annual basis.
+Applicants not currently ready for program implementation should consider Strand C of the Equity Workforce Training Implementation Grants to prepare for implementation funding.

 Process Step